 - Date: May 27 – August 7, 2020

 - Levels: Novice Russian 100A & 100B and Intermediate Russian 200A & 200B

 - Location: San Diego State University, CA

-This intensive 10-unit course is designed to teach practical language skills and cultural awareness.
-Students shall learn & expand their four skills of speaking, listening, reading and writing of the Russian language through conversations, games, written homework and Russian movies.
-The Russian language is used in two styles of Literary and Colloquial, both of which shall be introduced from the beginning.
+This intensive 10-unit course teaches practical language skills and cultural awareness.
+Students learn & expand their four skills of speaking, listening, reading and writing of the Russian language through conversations, games, written homework, and Russian movies.
+The Russian language is used in two styles-Literary and Colloquial-both of which are introduced and used from the beginning.

-This intensive 10-unit course will help students develop intermediate level skills in Russian speaking, listening, reading and writing.
-Through the use of authentic materials and field trips, the students will be exposed to a wide variety of topics including a more in depth academic and cultural knowledge.
+This intensive 10-unit course develops intermediate level skills in Russian speaking, listening, reading and writing.
+Through the use of authentic materials and field trips, the students are exposed to a wide variety of topics, including a more in depth academic and cultural knowledge.